kg4ydw/noacli/documentation/Readme.md

 If you double click on the window name or mode in the job manager, it will raise the window if there is one and move the mouse to it, and you can also rename the window by editing its name in the window column.
+If you doubleclick on a value in the pid column, it will copy it to the clipboard.

 Commands shown in both the job window and the history window can be clicked on to copy them to the command edit window for further editing